sherlock-audit/2023-03-optimism/README-working.md

     - **Explanation:** We have a Solidity implementation of the Merkle Patricia Tree.
 Can you trick it into verifying the existence of a withdrawal which does not exist?
 This type of attack would be similar to that of the [Binance Bridge attack](https://www.zellic.io/blog/binance-bridge-hack-in-laymans-terms).
 - Bypass the two step withdrawal proof logic
     - **Explanation:** In order to mitigate against possible bugs in our withdrawal proof, we’ve introduced a two step withdrawal process which requires users to prove their withdrawal at the beginning of the 7 day waiting period.
+- Permissionlessly prevent another user from depositing or withdrawing.
+    - **Explanation:** Several findings in the previous Sherlock audit (see findings [80](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/80), [87](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/87), and [109](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/109)) identified attacks which would allow an arbitrary user to lock up another user's withdrawal (including the associated data and assets).
+This would have required an upgrade to intervene and release the withdrawals.
+We're interested in similar attacks on the deposit path as well.

+## Medium

+- A system user preventing a user from depositing or withdrawing
+    - **Explanation:** Two findings in the previous Sherlock audit (see findings [26](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/26) and [53](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/53)) identified attacks which would allow a system user (ie. the Proposer or Messenger Owner) to lock up a user's withdrawal (including the associated data and assets).
+This would have required an upgrade to release the withdrawals.
+We're interested in similar attacks on the deposit path as well.
+- Temporarily preventing a user from depositing or withdrawing.
+    - **Explanation:** A findings in the previous Sherlock audit (see finding [209](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/209)) identified an attack which would allow an arbitrary user to temporarily prevent another user from depositing (including the associated data and assets) using a grieffing attack.
+This attack would be costly sustain, but also a significant headache for depositors.
+        We're interested in similar attacks on the withdrawal path as well.

 # Generic smart contract issues